Khasekhemwy: Length of Reign

-Biography
+In addition, Manetho states Khasekhemwy ruled Egypt for thirty years, while the Turin King List states it was only twenty-seven years and a lifespan of forty years.
+However, both are considered unreliable as they were written long after Khasekhemwy's death whereas the Palermo Stone was carved 200 years after Khasekhemwy's death and is thought to be more accurate.

+Events

-Khasekhemwy is normally placed as the successor of Seth-Peribsen, though some Egyptologists believe that another Pharaoh, Khasekhem, ruled between them.
-Most scholars, however, believe Khasekhem and Khasekhemwy are, in fact, the same person.
-Khasekhem may have changed his name to Khasekhemwy after he reunited Upper and Lower Egypt after a civil war between the followers of the gods Horus and Set.
-Others believe he defeated the reigning king, Seth-Peribsen, after returning to Egypt from putting down a revolt in Nubia.
+Khasekhemwy is normally placed as the successor of Seth-Peribsen, though some Egyptologists believe that he was the successor of Sekhemib-Perenmaat and that another Pharaoh, Khasekhem, ruled between them.
+Most scholars, however, believe that Khasekhem and Khasekhemwy are, in fact, the same person.
+Khasekhem may have changed his name to Khasekhemwy after he defeated Seth-Peribsen and reunited Upper and Lower Egypt following a civil war between the followers of the god Horus led by himself and the followers of the god Seth led by Peribsen.
+Others believe Khasekhemwy only defeated Seth-Peribsen after returning to Egypt from putting down a revolt in Nubia.
 Either way, he ended the infighting of the Second dynasty and reunited Egypt.

-Khasekhemwy is unique in Egyptian history as having both the symbols of Horus and Set on his serekh.
-Some Egyptologists believe that this was an attempt to unify the two factions; but after his death, Set was dropped from the serekh permanently.
+Khasekhemwy is unique in Egyptian history as having both the symbols of Horus and Seth on his serekh.
+At the beginning of his reign he adopted the Horus name Khasekhem, "The powerful one has appeared", which clearly showed his allegence to Horus.
+Later, however, after defeating Peribsen, he added the symbol of Seth next to Horus and added the epithet to his royal serekh, / and accordingly changed his name to the dual form Khasekhemwy, "The two powers have appeared", along with the addition "The two powers are at peace with him".
+Some Egyptologists believe that this was an attempt to unify the two factions; but after his death, Seth was dropped from the serekh permanently.
 He was the earliest Egyptian king known to have built statues of himself.

-Khasekhemwy apparently undertook considerable building projects upon the reunification of Egypt.
-He built in stone at el-Kab, Hierakonpolis, and Abydos.